arinkulshi/diet_recommendation_tool/README.md

 - Create the necessary tables
 - Populate the database with sample food data
 - Make the database ready for use
+- Run the backend
+- Run the frontend

 ### Accessing the Database